 Our Everest base camp trek itinerary is created concerning those acclimatization issues.

 We also operate an Everest base camp Helicopter tour with landing at Kalapatthar.
-It is one day tour more than the Everest base camp luxury trek.
+It is a day tour more than the Everest base camp luxury trek.
 This tour is preferable for avoiding hindrances that occur during the trekking period.

-Everest Base Camp Trek without a flight to Lukla
+Everest Base Camp Trek Elevation

 The EBC trek elevation details;